City Bike Faceoff

 Don't derail your maintenance

 City bikes use an entirely different system.
 On a city bike the gears are inside the hub of the rear wheel, sealed from all external factors, from weather to bumps.
 For most cyclists in a high proximity environment, a three speed internal gear hub is more than enough.
-Three speed hubs, found on Pure City, and Simcoe, all give you a wide range that can climb up low-grade hills and still give you the efficiency you require from stoplight to stoplight.
-But, suppose you have longer distances, more hills, or want to use the bike on the weekend for recreational rides as well.
-Simcoe and Fahrradmanufaktur all make bikes with wide range seven or eight speed hubs that can truly multitask city rides and recreational adventures.
-If you prefer a sportier position to an upright position, the Devinci Cartier with its internal Nexus hub is an excellent choice.
+Three speed hubs, found on brands like Pure City, give you a wide range that can climb up low-grade hills and still give you the efficiency you require from stoplight to stoplight.
+But, suppose you have longer distances, more hills, or want to use the bike on the weekend for recreational rides as well?
+Fahrradmanufaktur make bikes with wide range seven or eight speed hubs that can truly multitask city rides and recreational adventures.
+It's not often you can find a bike that multitasks both city and longer recreational rides equally, but Fahrradmanufaktur does both, and without compromise.

 Other bikes, like Achielle use both internal gears and internal brakes.
 These internal brakes use the same drum brake technology found in most cars and are both powerful and sealed from all external factors.
 However, drum brakes add significant weight to the bike.
-That makes Achielle the ultimate bike for outdoor storage and high proximity cycling but limits their recreational multitasking.
-Bikes like the Devinci Cartier Nexus solve this problem by using low maintenance and high-powered hydraulic disc brakes.
-This keeps the bike light, ensures safe stopping power, and even four-season ride ability since hydraulic brakes don't freeze up in the winter.
+That makes Achielle the ultimate bike for outdoor storage and high proximity cycling but limits it's ability to multi-task recreationally beyond the regular city commute.
+That said, if you're buying a bike to one thing and one thing well, nothing carries you with more elegance and glory than an Achielle bike - they are the design archetype, the same style of bike the Dutch have used for short-burst commutes for over a century.

 The upright cyclist